larrydodson/Bike_Sharing/README.md

 ---

 ## Results
-   Below are outlined the results of the Challenge Deliverable items.
+   Below are the results of the Challenge Deliverable items.

 ### Deliverable 1: Change Trip Duration to a Datetime Format